 What are the different signs of candida and bacterial vaginosis?

 “Candida overgrowth, more commonly called thrush, causes a thick, white, odorless discharge.
 It’s usually itchy and can cause pain with intercourse or urination.
 In contrast, bacterial vaginosis causes a thin, gray or white discharge with a fishy odor and is rarely itchy.”

 What are some simple ways to treat it?

 “Antifungals are a common treatment for thrush, while antibiotics are commonly prescribed for bacterial vaginosis.
 It’s now thought that localized probiotics such as a probiotic pessary may be a useful option, as they will help to restore the balance of microorganisms in the area, without killing off any of the good bacteria.
 Oral probiotics are useful alongside traditional treatment in thrush. too – they will introduce beneficial bacteria to restore balance.”

 How can I prevent thrush and BV?

 “Eat a diet that supports the good bacteria, not the yeast.
-Fermented and probiotic-rich foods are also great to assist in keeping the balance in check, so introduce natural yoghurt, kombucha, sauerkraut, miso soup and apple cider vinegar into your diet.
+Fermented and probiotic-rich foods are also great to assist in keeping the balance in check, so introduce natural yogurt, kombucha, sauerkraut, miso soup and apple cider vinegar into your diet.

 Manage stress and check your vitamin D levels.
 Chronic stress has been shown to suppress the activity of your immune system, making your body more vulnerable to infection.
 A deficiency in vitamin D may have the same effect.
 Look at how you can better manage stress.
-Methods such as exercize and meditation are very effective, get more hours of sleep each night, and speak to a healthcare professional regarding having your vitamin D levels tested, and whether a supplement may be needed.”
+Methods such as exercise and meditation are very effective, get more hours of sleep each night, and speak to a healthcare professional regarding having your vitamin D levels tested, and whether a supplement may be needed.”

 Comment: Do you feel you know enough about your vagina’s health?